-- a) Lower or higher NABERS Rated Area due to differences in lease rate or servicing arrangements - b) Longer or shorter operating hours or trading hours. - c) Flexible working or other non-standard occupancy patterns
+- a) Lower or higher NABERS Rated Area due to differences in lease rate or servicing arrangements - b) Longer or shorter operating hours. - c) Flexible working or other non-standard occupancy patterns

-4.15.9 Metering systems
+4.15.8 Metering systems

 Where sub-meters (and in particular thermal meters) will be used to calculate a NABERS rating, it is important that the Simulator consider the associated operational risks.